paudigital/plugin-playground/README.md

 IF you use [OrbStack](https://orbstack.dev/) as a faster, more efficient replacement for Docker Desktop on the Mac, you can take advantage of some local domain aliases:

-* `plugindev.local:8003`, `plugindev.local:8004` & `plugindev.local:8005` - domain aliases for the respective web hosts
+* `plugin-playground.local:8003`, `plugin-playground.local:8004` & `plugin-playground.local:8005` - domain aliases for the respective web hosts
-* `mysql.plugindev.local` - local domain alias for the MySQL database container
+* `mysql.plugin-playground.local` - local domain alias for the MySQL database container
-* `postgres.plugindev.local` - local domain alias for the Postgres database container
+* `postgres.plugin-playground.local` - local domain alias for the Postgres database container

 ## Dual PHP Containers for Xdebug